Explore the New River like the voyageurs of old on this two-day rafting trip.

 For the first day of rafting, bring any medication you need throughout the day, plus sunscreen, and sunglasses.
 Guides carry small waterproof bags to stow necessary medications.
 Depending on the time of year and the weather, you may also want a synthetic layer.
 We will supply you with a dry bag for your campsite gear.

-For the overnight portion, you should bring a change of dry clothes and shoes, your sleeping bag, pillow and toiletries.
+For the overnight portion, you should bring a change of dry clothes and shoes, tent, your sleeping bag, pillow and toiletries.
 Please use our New River Overnight Checklist for additional details.

 Are you bringing a large crew (15+) from your youth group, business or similar organization?
 Request customized information here.